What is customer acquisition? (+ how to acquire customers)

 Invest in the customer experience

-Research is clear: Customer experience influences purchase decision.
+Research is clear: Customer experience influences purchase decision and impacts customer lifetime value.
 In fact, a Zendesk survey revealed that 62 percent of B2B and 42 percent of B2C customers purchased more after a good customer service experience.
 And 66 percent of B2B and 52 percent of B2C customers stopped buying after a bad customer service interaction.